makaveli1313/GraphQL-JS/README.md

 BACKEND

 Our backend is simple.
 Composed of two components, GraphQL schema, and express server.
-I have written GraphQL schema in Javascript language as it was simpler for me to understand and make use of it in time that I had.
+I have written GraphQL schema in plain Javascript as it was simpler for me to understand and make use of it in time that I had.
 Although i am aware that constructing a schema (GraphQL schema language)  using 'buildSchema'  and separating resolver is a better way to do it.
 Our schema model defines what queries clients are allowed to make, what types of data can be fetched from the server, and what the relationships between these types are.
 In our case we have two main types:

 1.BlockListType - which is GraphQLObjectType with hash, time and height as parameters for blocklist requests.
 2.BlockType - which is GraphQLObjectType with many different parameters for individual block requests.